IngaSchl/Label-Extraction/README.md

 The (exemplary) input and (all) output data from the implemented Levenshtein Distance algorithm ([String_Similarity_by_Levenshtein_Distance.ipynb](https://gitlab.com/g2lab/label-extraction-from-historical-maps/-/blob/master/05%20String%20similarity/String_Similarity_by_Levenshtein_Distance.ipynb)) are stored in [05 String similarity/data/OCR_results.xlsx](https://gitlab.com/g2lab/label-extraction-from-historical-maps/-/blob/master/05%20String%20similarity/data/OCR_results.xlsx).

+## 06 Approximate georeferencing

+Finds the reference points of a current street dataset by different types of centroids per street name.

-As a following step, an approximate georeferencing (as described in the paper's section 3.6) can be performed with QGIS Georeferencer.
-With the help of the best overall matches (throughout the whole map, see green marking in [05 String similarity/data/OCR_results.xlsx](https://github.com/IngaSchl/Label-Extraction/blob/main/05%20String%20similarity/data/OCR_results.xlsx)), the centroids of the bounding boxes extracted in the text detection step with Strabo can be referenced to the "centroid" of the respective street or place (column *geometry_centroid* in *strassennetz*) whose original dataset already has a coordinate system.
-As a result, an approximate and initial georeferencing of the historical map may be generated via affine transformation.
+As a following step, an approximate georeferencing can be performed with QGIS Georeferencer.
+With the help of the best overall matches (throughout the whole map, see green marking in [05 String similarity/data/OCR_results.xlsx](https://github.com/IngaSchl/Label-Extraction/blob/main/05%20String%20similarity/data/OCR_results.xlsx)), the historical maps' centroids of the bounding boxes - which were already extracted in the text detection step with Strabo - can be referenced to the generated "centroid" of the respective current street or place.
+As a result, an initial, approximate georeferencing of the historical map may be performed via affine transformation.

+**Caution**: The script [Centroids_current_streets.ipynb](https://github.com/IngaSchl/Label-Extraction/blob/main/06%20Approximate%20georeferencing/Centroids_current_streets.ipynb) is still in beta phase.
+Therefore, computing time may be extensive.